GLOBAL MARKETS-Shares rise in thin post-holiday trade; oil, natural gas slip

 Oil prices slipped, pressured by a supply glut in top consumer the United States.
 A Department of Energy report on Wednesday showed crude inventories in the latest week rose to their highest December level on record.

-The S&P posted its 52nd record close of the year, the most since 1995, and the Dow notched its seventh straight daily gain, its longest streak since March 2013.
+The S&P was on track for its 52nd record close of the year, the most since 1995, and the Dow was on track for its seventh straight daily gain, its longest streak since March 2013.

 In Japan, one of the few major markets open on Friday, the Nikkei benchmark stock index closed up 0.1 percent in quiet trade.